Heading to the cottage? So are your clients. So learn how to help them protect their treasured assets from taxes.

 Here are some tips:

 Many of your existing clients probably own cottage properties and the numbers are likely to grow.
-These clients, particularly older baby boomer clients, will want to be informed about the basic tax issues affecting the transfer of these assets.
+These clients, particularly older baby boomer clients, will want to be informed about the basic tax Advisor to Client (Keyword) issues affecting the transfer of these assets.

 Read Part II for a case study on joint ownership.